akiran/react-slick/README.md

 # react-slick
 Carousel component built with React.
 It is a react port of [slick carousel](http://kenwheeler.github.io/slick/)

+# Road to 1.0
+react-slick is under active development now.
+Soon this project will all the features of slick carousel.
+We encourage your feedback and support

 ### Installation
 ```bash
   npm install react-slick